Norwegian lawmaker nominates Trump for Nobel Peace Prize

 “No matter how Trump acts at home and what he says at press conferences, he has absolutely a chance at getting the Nobel Peace Prize,” Tybring-Gjedde, told The Associated Press.

-He said he nominated Trump on Wednesday, adding that “Donald Trump meets the criteria” for the Nobel Peace Prize.
+He said he nominated Trump on Wednesday for the 2021 prize, adding that “Donald Trump meets the criteria.”

+Nominations must be sent to the Norwegian Nobel Committee by Feb.
+1, meaning the deadline to nominate people for this year’s peace prize has passed.

-Tybring-Gjedde was also one of two Norwegian lawmakers who nominated Trump for the peace prize in 2018 for his efforts to bring reconciliation between North and South Korea.
+Tybring-Gjedde was one of two Norwegian lawmakers who nominated Trump for the Nobel Peace Prize in 2018 for his efforts to bring reconciliation between North and South Korea.
+Any lawmaker serving in a national legislature can nominate someone for the Nobel Peace Prize.

+Former U.S. President Barack Obama was awarded the prize in 2009 only months into his first term, a move many felt was premature.
+The Norwegian committee said it honored Obama for his commitment to “seek the peace and security of a world without nuclear weapons.”

+Last year, Trump predicted that he would win the Nobel Prize “for a lot of things if they gave it out fairly, which they don’t.”

 The Norwegian Nobel Committee doesn’t publicly comment on nominees.
 Under its rules, the information is required to be kept secret for 50 years.

-“It is now to hope that the Nobel Committee is able to consider what Trump has achieved internationally and that it does not stumble in established prejudice against the US President,” Tybring-Gjedde said in a Facebook post.
+“It is now to hope that the Nobel Committee is able to consider what Trump has achieved internationally and that it does not stumble in established prejudice against the U.S. President,” Tybring-Gjedde said in a Facebook post.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.